SamiullahPk/Bangla-Fonts/readme.txt

 Enables Bangla fonts for wordpress site.

 == Description ==
-Embeds Bangla fonts in your site for a beautiful view of Bangla text.
+Embeds Bangla font in your WordPress site for a beautiful view of Bangla text.
 This plugin is able to show the fonts as we usually see and use in text books irrespectible of all devices & browsers.

 = Usage =
 - Simply install and activate the plugin it will try to embed bangla web font automatically.